Our Upcoming Races

 Matt H. - 3:40 pacer

-Matt is new to pacing and excited to help runners achieve their goals.
+Matt has a couple pacing events under his belt and is excited to help with more races.
+Ultimately his passion for pacing is to help runners achieve their own goals and at the end of the race hear that those around him hit PRs and/or couldn't have finished that well if it wasn't for him.
 Lots of friends would describe him as inspiring and he wishes to help each runner with words of encouragement and advice before, during, and after the race.
 Matt started running with high school football and track but didn't really become committed to endurance running until the past couple years.
-Now with six marathons and a dozen or so half marathons under his belt he wants to pay back the running community through pacing.
-The camaraderie of running is important to Matt and you can found him all around KC running with group runs four or five days a week.
+Now with eight marathons and about 15 half marathons under his belt he wants to pay back the running community through pacing.
+The camaraderie of running is important to Matt and you can found him at a number of running clubs and group runs around the KC metro.
 Matt is convinced that pace groups add a huge benefit for people to reach their goals and is looking forward to having laughs and joy each mile of the race with you.

 Marathon PR: 2:53